USCbiostats/PM516/docs/index.md

 # PM516a: Introduction to Biostatistical Consulting (aka Statistical Problem Solving)

 ## Welcome!
-Welcome to PM516a: Introduction to Biostatistical Consulting for Fall 2023!
-This semester we will be learing skills to become an effective consultant, and working with an investigator at Keck on an actual research problem.
+Welcome to PM516a: Introduction to Biostatistical Consulting for Spring 2024!
+This semester we will learn skills to become an effective consultant and work with an investigator at Keck on an actual research problem.

 This course should be useful for: